shaovoon/ternary_op_vs_lookup_table_bench/README.md

 *If a bool is used as an array index then it is important to make sure it is initialized or comes from a reliable source so that it can have no other values than 0 or 1.
 In some cases the compiler can automatically replace a branch by a **conditional move**.*

 I was trying to implement this lookup table optimization (to replace ternary operator) on a floating-point value which the code is compiled with G++ and ran on Linux.
 I also ran the integer benchmark and on other compilers such like Visual C++ 2019 and Clang and also the Visual C# 7 to see their differences.
 In C++ benchmark, the lookup array is declared as a static local variable inside the function.
-In Visual C# code, static local variable is not permitted so the lookup array is declared as a static member variable inside the function.
+In Visual C# code, static local variable is not permitted so the lookup array is declared as a static member variable inside the class.
 This is the benchmark results below.

 ```
 VC++ /Ox results